Building a fan economy with Fan-Powered Royalties

 Based on data comparing FPR pay-outs to what they would have been in pro-rata, we have examined the mechanism behind FPR and uncovered the foundation of a new fan economy that ‘corrects’ much of the inequity and misguided incentives under the pro-rata model.
 FPR presents opportunities for artists of all career stages to reimagine their relationship with their fanbases – especially their most loyal fans.
 Perhaps most important of all, we see FPR not as an end in itself, but the foundation stone for a new music business that is built around artists, their fans, and recognition and remuneration.

-- The majority of the sample that MIDiA analysed who are currently in FPR are better off under FPR than pro-rata
+- The majority the sample that MIDiA analysed are currently in FPR are off under FPR than pro-rata

-- FPR has enabled more artists to move up into higher income brackets, with a increase in artists earning over in the period between April 2021 and February 2022
+- FPR has more artists to move up higher income brackets, with a in artists earning over in period between April 2021 and 2022

-- Artists want to be able to find fans and make a living from their music instead of chasing fame and fortune.
-FPR has helped of artists with fans earn more from their fans than pro-rata
+- Artists want be able to find fans make a living from their instead of chasing fame and FPR has helped of artists fans earn more from their than pro-rata

-- Artists who earned more under FPR received of their income from their superfans (those who contribute more than a month) – a category that makes up of their total audience
+- Artists who more under FPR received of income from their superfans (those contribute more than a month) a category that makes up their total audience

-- FPR incentivises and rewards artists who are not only building but also monetising their superfans
+- FPR incentivises rewards artists who are not building but also monetising their

-- Superstars with an audience of over typically have the smallest share of superfans, at With FPR’s incentives, they have the biggest opportunity to engage and grow their superfans
+- Superstars with audience of over typically have smallest share of superfans, at FPR’s incentives, they have the opportunity to engage and grow superfans

-- FPR rewards quality of fans, not quantity of streams, catching out inauthentic bots and listeners who are paid to repeatedly stream.
-There is less incentive to ‘game the system’, thus facilitating authentic fandom
+- FPR rewards of fans, not quantity of catching out inauthentic bots and who are paid to repeatedly There is less incentive to the system’, thus facilitating authentic

-- FPR’s greatest value is the insight that it provides into artists’ biggest contributing fans, helping artists better monetise their fans and navigate the industry-wide shift towards fandom fragmentation.
-Unlocking deep fan insight opens up the opportunity to build a fan-centred music economy that is based on fandom and the audience’s economic contribution
+- FPR’s greatest is the insight that it into artists’ biggest contributing fans, artists better monetise their fans navigate the industry-wide shift towards fragmentation.
+Unlocking deep fan insight up the opportunity to build fan-centred music economy that is on fandom and the audience’s contribution